 - 1. Remove the Upper Housing.
-(Refer to Section 4.2.1) - 2) Using tweezers or a small screw driver, slide the CR Lock Lever to front and release the CR Lock Lever from the CR unit.
-Then move the CR unit to the center area of the CR shaft. - 3) Loosen the CR Timing Belt by pushing the Driven Pulley Holder to right using a screw driver, and remove the Timing Belt carefully from the pinion gear on the CR motor.
+(Refer to Section 4.2.1) - 2) Slide the CR Lock Lever to front with tweezers or small driver and release the CR Lock Lever from the CR unit.
+Then move the CR unit to the centre area of the CR shaft. - 3) Loosen the CR Timing Belt by pushing the Driven Pulley Holder to right with the screw driver and remove the Timing Belt carefully from the pinion gear on the CR motor.
 Refer to Figure 4-17.